sensu/sensu-docs/content/sensu-go/6.8/platforms.md

 Sensu binary-only distributions are available in `.zip` and `.tar.gz` formats.

-The Sensu web UI is a standalone product &mdash; it is not distributed inside the Sensu backend binary.
-Visit the [Sensu Go Web GitHub repository][60] for more information.

 | Platform | Architectures |
 |----------|---------------|
 | [Linux][44] | `386` `amd64` `arm64` `armv5` `armv6` `armv7`<br>`MIPS` `MIPS LE` `MIPS 64` `MIPS 64 LE` `ppc64le` `s390x` |